remix-run/remix-website/data/posts/remix-vite-stable.md

 );
 ```

-In its current state, the Remix Vite plugin would throw a compile-time error due to the use of a `.server` module on the client.
+In this file’s current state, Remix would throw a compile-time error due to the use of a `.server` module on the client.
 This is a good thing!
 You definitely don’t want to leak server-only code to the client.
-You could fix this by splitting server-only code into its own file, but it’d be nice if you didn’t have to restructure our code if you didn’t want to — especially if you're migrating an existing project!
+You could fix this by splitting server-only code into its own file, but it’d be nice if you didn’t have to restructure your code if you didn’t want to — especially if you’re migrating an existing project!

 This problem isn’t specific to Remix.
 It actually affects any full-stack Vite project, so we wrote a standalone Vite plugin called [vite-env-only] to solve it.
 This plugin lets you mark individual _expressions_ as server-only or client-only.

-With the help of this plugin and its `serverOnly$` macro, we can now explicitly mark our server-only code:
+For example, when using the `serverOnly$` macro:

 ```tsx
 import { serverOnly$ } from "vite-env-only";